Hacienda Kancabchén de Valencia

 Hacienda Kancabchén de Valencia is located in the Sudzal Municipality in the state of Yucatán in southeastern Mexico.
 It is one of the properties that arose during the nineteenth century henequen boom.
 There are numerous other properties of this name in the Yucatán including Hacienda Kancabchén in Baca, Hacienda Kancabchén (Halachó), Hacienda Kancabchén (Homún), Hacienda Kancabchén (Motul), Hacienda Kankabchén (Seyé), Hacienda Kankabchén (Tixkokob), Hacienda Kancabchén (Tunkás) and Hacienda Kancabchén Ucí.

 Toponymy

 The name (Kancabchén) is a word from the Mayan language meaning the well of the red ground.
 Valencia is a city in Spain.

-How to get there

-Go east out of Mérida from the Pereférico toward Valladolid on highway 180, for approximately 85 km.
-Turn left and proceed north approximately 500m to Hacienda Kancabchén de Valencia.

 History

 In 1940, the name was changed from Kancabchén to Kancabchén de Valencia and it changed from the Municipality of Izamal to the Municipality of Sudzal.

 Demographics

 All of the henequen plantations ceased to exist as autonomous communities with the agrarian land reform implemented by President Lazaro Cardenas in 1937.
 His decree turned the haciendas into collective ejidos, leaving only 150 hectares to the former landowners for use as private property.
 Figures before 1937 indicate populations living on the farm.
 After 1937, figures indicate those living in the community, as the remaining Hacienda Kancabchén de Valencia houses only the owner's immediate family.

 According to the 2005 census conducted by the INEGI, the population of the city was 26 inhabitants, of whom 16 were men and 10 were women.